Fire Horse: Births in 1966

 This superstition remained strong in the Shōwa era, and the birth rate in 1966 dropped 25% from the previous year.
 Many couples avoided having children or had abortions, especially in rural and regional areas and the number of births was extremely low compared to other years, with only 1,360,974 births.
-On the other hand, the number of births in the previous year and the following year increased.
+On the other hand, the number of births between the previous year and the following year increased.

 Since there were fewer children born in 1966, it was often discussed at the time whether it was easier to take high school and college entrance examinations in this school year (the population including early-borns in 1967 was about 1.6 million) than in other years, but there was no significant difference in the general college entrance rate.
 While no such increase was seen, the rate of entry into public universities increased in 1985.
 Additionally, in 1985 the first child rate was 50.9%, the highest ever in statistical history.

 On the other hand, Japanese local governments took the following actions against fire horse superstitions: In November 1965, the Yamagata District Legal Affairs Bureau of the Ministry of Justice sponsored the "Fire Horse Banishment Campaign" in Yamagata City, and on the 21st of the same month, a parade was held in the city to raise awareness of the issue.
 According to the Legal Affairs Bureau, this was due to a number of consultations regarding the issue of childbearing, which led to divorce settlements and harassment from neighbors.
 A similar movement was also underway in Kasukawa-mura in Gunma Prefecture (now Kasukawa-cho, Maebashi), led by the village mayor, who declared it a "village of banishment of superstition".
 The village office conducted a survey of 1,400 women born in 1906 and the years before and after, and worked to publicize the fact that fire horse superstitions have no basis.
 The city of Kurume in Fukuoka Prefecture strongly rejected fire horse beliefs in its public relations paper, calling it "a fairy tale from once upon a time", "a truly strange custom most unbecoming of a scientific Japan, which last year produced its second Nobel Prize winner", and "of the world of fairy tales".

 Births in 2026

 The next year of the fire horse will be 2026.
-World Bank speculated that the trend will not continue in 2026.
+The World Bank has speculated that the trend will not continue in 2026.